- Phone number

 Tel: 07423 037 942 or e-mail: email@example.com

-Brief Telephone Consultation: I understand that it can be nerve-racking coming to see a therapist for the first time, and that finding the right therapist for you is vital.
-This is why I can offer a free brief telephone consultation to those who would like it, for us to discuss how I may be able to help you and to ensure that we are well matched to move forward together.
+Brief Telephone Consultation: I understand that you might be nervous about coming to see a therapist for the first time, and that finding the right therapist for you is vital.
+This is why I can offer a free brief telephone consultation (10-15 minutes) to those who would like it, for us to discuss how I may be able to help you and to ensure that we are well matched to move forward together.

 My first session